 What will I look like afterwards?

 Initially, the color will be a little stronger and look more like topical makeup.
 As the color oxidizes in the skin, it may darker somewhat.
 Expect to look like you are wearing makeup, regardless, but it won't be unattractive.
+Brows will be darker somewhat, and lips will be brighter for at least 4-5 days, until the damaged surface skin exfoliates.

 The fairer you are, the more likely you are to have purplish discoloration around the eyelining.
 But in many cases, it just looks like additional eyeshadow!
+However, a few clients do get significantly swollen eyes for as long as five days.

 What shoud I do for aftercare?